evidentlyai/evidently/docs/book/input-data/column-mapping.md

 description: How to use column mapping in Evidently.
 ---

 **TL;DR:** Evidently expects a certain dataset structure and input column names.
-You can specify any differences by creating a ColumnMapping object.
-It works the same way for test suites and reports.
+You can specify any differences by creating a `ColumnMapping` object.
+It works the same way for Test Suites and Reports.

 # Default mapping strategy